 So, isn't there a nurse in the Health Room?

-The short answer is No. Ari Katir, RN, our School Health Specialist, shares her time between Rose Hill Middle School, Rockwell Elementary and Stella Schola, so she is typically not in our health room.
-Nurse Katir provides case management services for students with life-threatening conditions, supports our school with immunization compliance, and collaborates with students, families and school staff to promote health and safety.
-Nurse Katir does not diagnose illnesses or injuries.
+The short answer is No. Gretchen Paulovich, RN, is our School Health Specialist.
+She shares her time between Rose Hill Middle School, Rockwell Elementary and Stella Schola, so she is typically not in our health room.
+Nurse Paulovich provides case management services for students with life-threatening conditions, supports our school with immunization compliance, and collaborates with students, families and school staff to promote health and safety.
+Nurse Paulovich does not diagnose illnesses or injuries.

 - School Immunization Requirements Chart